-As part of the Collaboration for Leadership in Applied Health Research and Care, Yorkshire and Humber (CLAHRC-YH), CHE has built collaboration with local health care decision makers and providers to support and enhance their research.
+As part of the Collaboration for Leadership in Applied Health Research and Care, Yorkshire and Humber (CLAHRC-YH, 2008-19), CHE has built collaborations with local health care decision makers and providers to support and enhance their research.
+These will be further developed as part of the Applied Research Collaboration (ARC-YH, 2019-2024).
 In particular, there are three strands to this work:

 a) Supporting the Vale of York Clinical Commissioning Group (CCG).
 Members of CHE have been selected as panel members on the Clinical Research and Effectiveness Committee (CREC) and the Research sub group of VoY CCG.
 Their role on these committees is to ensure that wherever feasible, cost-effectiveness evidence is used in decision making.
 This input has impacted directly on local policy and provision of services, including the commissioning of additional rehabilitation beds to serve York and East Yorkshire.